mapbox/mapbox.js/API.md

 _Returns_ a `mapbox.geocoderControl` object.

-## mapbox.geocoder.setID([id])
+## mapbox.geocoder.setURL(id)

-Set or get the map id used for geocoding.
+Set the url used for geocoding.

 _Arguments_:

+1. a geocoding url

+_Returns_: the geocoder control object

+## mapbox.geocoder.setID(id)

+Set the map id used for geocoding.

+_Arguments_:

-1. (optional) a map id
+1. a map id to geocode from

-_Returns_: the existing id value if no argument is given, or the geocoder object if a new value is given.
+_Returns_: the geocoder control object

 ## mapbox.geocoder.setTileJSON(tilejson)